IHE/HIE-Whitepaper/README.md

 subsequently use [XCA](http://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) to look for documents containing Trudy’s past medical history held within the Chicago community.

-The [Patient Demographics Query for Mobile (PDQm)](http://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) can be used similarly as XCPD but leverages the [FHIR](http://fhir.hl7.org) standard.
-[PDQm](http://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) can be a FHIR API backed by a [XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html) query.
+The [Patient Demographics Query for Mobile (PDQm)](http://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) profile can be used similarly to XCPD but leverages the [FHIR](http://fhir.hl7.org) standard.
+[PDQm](http://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) can be a FHIR API backed by an [XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html) query.

 The [Cross-Community slide deck](https://github.com/IHE/IT-Infrastructure/blob/master/Presentations/IHE-Cross-Community_2012-12-10.ppt) and webinar [8 Further Reading](#8-further-reading), provide more detail about [XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html).

 ## 5.4 Patient Master Identity Registry (PMIR)

-The Patient Master Identity Registry [PMIR](http://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) is a community based system of cooperating to maintain a master identity for each patient.
+The Patient Master Identity Registry [PMIR](http://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) profile is a community based system of cooperating patient identity sources maintaining a master identity for each patient.
 [PMIR](http://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) leverages the [FHIR](http://fhir.hl7.org) standard.

 A consumer system may query the [PMIR](http://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) registry to receive the master Patient Identity (aka. golden identity) based on their local identifiers or based on the identifying characteristics of the patient.
 In this way the PCP office can discover the master Patient Identity so that it can communicate with the systems in that community using a known patient identifier.
-This query uses [Patient Identity Cross-referencing for Mobile (PIXm)](#51-patient-identity-cross-reference-pix) and [Patient Demographics Query for Mobile (PDQm)](#52-patient-demographics-query-pdq).
+This query uses [Patient Identity Cross-referencing for Mobile (PIXm)](#51-patient-identity-cross-reference-pix) or [Patient Demographics Query for Mobile (PDQm)](#52-patient-demographics-query-pdq).

 Authorized patient identity source authorities will feed create, update, or merge events to the [PMIR](http://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) registry, which will further propagate these changes to a set of patient identity consumers that have subscribed.
-Upon receiving a create, update, or merge event these subscribed consumers are expected to update their patient specific information accordingly.
-For example when a merge has been declared the subscribed consumer will merge into the surviving identity any data that was known against the merged identity.
+Upon receiving a create, update, or merge event these subscribed consumers are expected to update their patient information accordingly.
+For example when a merge has been declared, the subscribed consumer will merge into the surviving identity any data that was known against the merged identity.
 This set of authorized patient identity source authorities keep the master identity accurate, using update when there are changes to the demographics.
 The registry may also implement the identity source to enable automated quality checks.

  A primary use of the PMIR, PDQm, and PIXm Profiles are to enable document consumers and document sources using the [MHDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-50.html) Profile to find the patient’s identifier in that Community Patient Identifier Domain within a [Centralized Discovery and Retrieve](#32-centralized-discovery-and-retrieve) environment.